maartenvn/OctoFetch/docs/guide/reference/octofetch.md

 -   will resolve with the serialized object (passed through the matched transformer)
 -   will resolve when a 2XX status code is provided
--   will reject when a 4XX-5XX or network error will occur
+-   will reject when a 4XX-5XX or network error has occurred

 This is the same behaviour as Axios.